-In the Q:SEQ rule we have to account for early exits in statements.
-For instance, if $S_1$ contains a break statement then $S_2$ will never be executed so we must ensure in the break part of $S_1$ 's postcondition that the break part of $S_1$ ; $S_2$ holds.
-For the same reason, the return part of $S_1$ 's postcondition is special.
+Despite its seemingly simplicity, the Q:SEQ rule must not be overlooked to understand how the quantitative Hoare logic works.
+We have to define it in such a way that it accounts for early exits in statements.
+For instance, if S_1 contains a break statement then S_2 will never be executed so we must ensure in the break part of S_1 's postcondition that the break part of S_1 ; S_2 holds.
+For the same reason, the return part of S_1 's postcondition is special.

-The Q:LOOP rule uses the same principles as the Q:SEQ rule to tweak the final postcondition.
+The Q:LOOP rule uses the same principles as the SEQ rule to tweak the final postcondition.
 In the case of Q:LOOP, we simply ensure that the break part of the inner statement becomes the skip part of the overall statement.
-We use $\bot$ as the break part of the loop S statement since its operational semantics prevent it from terminating differently than with a skip or a return.
+We use \perp as the break part of the loop S statement since its operational semantics prevent it from terminating differently than by a skip or a return.